-Resellers have to adjust the price of products to make their profit margins, and the selling price is usually not far off from the manufacturer’s suggested retail price.
-The reselling business model is not only for in-store retailers.
-Online retailers use it to sell products.
+To make a profit, resellers have to adjust the price of products, and usually not far off from the manufacturer’s suggested retail price.
+Reselling works well for both in-store and online retailers.

-Resellers can remove your branding and sell it as their product which helps them promote their brand.
-For example, Amazon resellers buy products and resell them on Amazon.
+Resellers can also remove your branding and sell it as their product.
+This helps promote their brand, while you will still get a percentage off each sale.
+For example, Amazon resellers buy products and sell them on Amazon.

 2. Affiliate Partnerships

 Affiliates are individuals or businesses that promote a company’s products on their own site.
 A website owner might have an affiliate link posted in the sidebar, and when people click through to purchase something from the company, they get rewarded with commission off of each sale.

 An added benefit for affiliates is that they can profit from advertising revenue without actually selling any product themselves.
 Affiliates can also include bloggers who post product reviews and links to the company’s website.